Books by Dale Harris

 If the parallels are not clear, yet, they might become clearer if we simply asked ourselves: “In what ways is giving holy, or precious things (in verse 6) analogous to judging others, the way Jesus describes it in verses 1-5?”

 As soon as you frame it like that, a number of obvious parallels bob to the surface.
 Like the person who judges his brother, the person who treats a “holy thing” contemptuously is being a hypocrite.
 Like the one who—by judging his brother—ridiculously ignores the beam in his own eye, the one who throws precious things to filthy swine is acting like a fool.
-Like the one who will be judged for having judged his brother like this, the one who lets pigs trample something (the pearl) that should be highly prized and deeply valued will be trampled and torn by those same pigs in return.
+Like the one who will be judged for having judged his brother in this way, the one who lets pigs trample something that should be highly prized and deeply valued (the pearl) will be trampled and torn by those same pigs in return.

 May this picture give all of us pause, the next time we find ourselves standing in judgement of others, or feeling tempted to do so; may it remind us, with all the good humor and profound wisdom that characterized the best of Jesus’s teaching—that to do so is the spiritual equivalent of throwing pearls to pigs.